-Opportunities include: an award-winning Order of the Arrow Program, which combines the service work of trail building with a High Adventure experience; Forest Corps, an environmental education and leadership development program for young men and women; and Lone Voyageur, a provisional program designed to combine small groups and individuals from around the country into a normal Northern Tier Crew; and Training Opportunities like Leave No Trace Master Educator course and Cold Weather Leader Adult Training.
+Opportunities include: an award-winning Order of the Arrow Program, which combines the service work of trail building with a High Adventure experience; Forest Corps, an environmental education and leadership development program for young men and women; Lone Voyageur, a provisional program designed to combine small groups and individuals from around the country into a normal Northern Tier Crew; and Training Opportunities like Leave No Trace Master Educator course and Cold Weather Leader Adult Training.

 Want to attend Northern Tier but your Troop or Venturing Crew can't make it this year?
 No problem.
 The Lone Voyageur program allows Boy Scouts (at least 14 years of age) and Venturers to attend Northern Tier as part of a provisional crew.

-Offered out of the Charles L. Sommers Wilderness Canoe Base, this adventure costs just $600 per person.
-Three Lone Voyageur Trips will be offered during Summer 2016: June 8 - June 15, June 19 - June 26, June 29 - July 6, July 13 - July 20 and August 3 - August 10.
+Offered out of the Charles L. Sommers Wilderness Canoe Base, this adventure costs $600 per person.
+Five Lone Voyageur Trips will be offered during Summer 2016: June 8 - June 15, June 19 - June 26, June 29 - July 6, July 13 - July 20 and August 3 - August 10.
 A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
 A round-trip shuttle from the Minneapolis/St. Paul airport is included in your fee.

-If those dates do not work for you and you are interested in the Lone Voyaguer program, please contact Northern Tier and we will do our best to accommodate you.
+If those dates do not work for you and you are interested in the Lone Voyageur program, please contact Northern Tier and we will do our best to accommodate you.

 Forest Corps is a two week leadership training course for outdoor enthusiasts.
 The course consists of ten days of canoeing and camping in the Boundary Waters Canoe Area Wilderness (BWCAW) and includes training in conservation, Leave No Trace (LNT), field science and outdoor education.
 Forest Corps is physically and mentally intense, fun and rewarding.
 Each Forest Corps crew is composed of two Instructors and 4 to 7 students from across the nation.
 As a group, the crew will prepare and design an itinerary based on the goals and experience of each member.
 Participants can expect to achieve skills and certifications leading to rank advancement and award requirement completion in topics like ecology, US Forest Service management and LNT Trainer status.